Somerset, Maryland: History

 54 of the original residences now form the Somerset Historic District located within the town.
 31 of these residences are considered primary resources having been built prior to 1905.
 This Historic District has gone through four phases of development that represent the changing styles of the town.
 1893-1904 was marked by large frame Victorian and Queen Anne houses, 1900-1915 by smaller bungalows and craftsmen houses, 1915-1940 by brick and frame Colonial Revival houses, and 1940–present by Modern and Neo-Colonial houses.

 The first town council was elected on May 7, 1906, and Crampton was elected as the first mayor.
 Crampton was succeeded as mayor by Jesse Swigart, elected in 1910; Warren W. Biggs in 1912, and Charles S. Moore in 1916.
 Moore was followed by J. William Stohlman in 1919, W. B. Horne in 1938, and Irvin M. Day in 1940.

 The Bergdoll family based in Philadelphia, Pennsylvania owned a large tract of land directly south of Somerset and in 1943 sought to build apartments by seeking a zoning change.
 After the family was denied, the Bergdoll Estate held three auctions in 1946 and 1947 for the land which became part of Somerset.
 This land would become unofficially known as Lower Somerset or New Somerset and the expanded street grid added Falstone Avenue, Grantham Avenue, Trent Street, Uppingham Street, and Greystone Street.
 The original street grid would unofficially become known as Upper Somerset or Old Somerset.
 The lots of the former Bergdoll tract were placed under racial covenants barring their sale to non-white people.
 Such racist restrictions were rendered unenforceable by the Fair Housing Act of 1968.

 William F. Betts was elected mayor in 1954, followed by Frederick W. Turnbull in 1956, and Warren jay Vinton in 1958.
 Vinton was followed by Jerald F. Goldberg in 1969, Walter J. Behr in 1975, A. Eugene Miller in 1982, and Walter J. Behr who was reelected in 1986.

 In 1988, town residents voted in a referendum to de-annex a parcel of land containing three large apartment buildings under construction, to avoid having the town council and services shift from representing the single-family homeowners to becoming representative of a condo community.
 Residents of the Somerset House complex would have out-numbered the single-family home dwellers by 3–1.
 The complex was constructed on the last large undeveloped woodlot in Somerset, and construction had been blocked by legal challenges for over two decades.

-The current mayor of Somerset is Jeffrey Z. Slavin who was elected in 2008.
+The current mayor of Somerset is Rohit Khanna elected in 2026.
+Jeffrey Z. Slavin was the prior mayor elected in 2008.